Lightnet/neutralinojshypercorereact/README.md

   - replicate not working just test example.

 # Information:
+  Work in progress...

+  HyperDrive is virtual drive folder that use network peer to peer sharing data.
+Current default to local virtual drive.
+All data is store in current project dir folder as "my-hyperdrive" in drive format data.
+User can script them.

+  By using the React.js for UI design and fetch/request call url for data upload and download.
+Without need to refresh the page or reload them since those components is modular format.

-  Portable application for simple web hosting and file sharing.
+  It can be portable application for web hosting user interface and file sharing.
 It only needs nodejs install to get those packages added and running.

-  By using the react.js for UI design and fetch/request call url for data upload and download.
-Without need to refresh the page or reload them since those components is modular format.
-Work in progress.

   One is React.js is bundle single file for client browser.
 It save bandwidth in some degree.